shuruiz/enron_fraud/README.md

-enron email analysis (machine learning)
+Enron Email Analysis Project (machine learning)
 ==============

-from udacity machine learning course
+Raw data was provided by udacity
+Core algorithms and Machine learning steps are completed by me with sklearn(python lib)